Innovative Ways We’re Cleaning Up the Ocean and How You Can Help

 This unit has a slow-moving design that moves with the ocean’s currents to collect ocean plastic and contain debris.
 Once full, the accumulated plastic will be removed.
 Scientists and experts have been closely monitoring System 001 since its first launch, confirming there was no interference with marine life.
 The goal is to protect the natural environment by capturing the plastic before it has time to degrade into microplastics.

-Seabin V5, created by , is aimed at gathering floating trash located in areas with calm water, like marinas and harbors.
+Seabin V5, created by the Seabin Project, is aimed at gathering floating trash located in areas with calm water, like marinas and harbors.
 Made from recyclable materials, this vacuum-like design pumps water into the filter bag located inside the device.
 Water is then pumped back into the surrounding area, leaving the trash trapped inside.
 Not only is this device able to capture harmful plastic and debris, but it also absorbs harmful oils from the water.

 Seabin V5 can clean up 44 pounds of debris daily and 1.4 tons of debris per year.
 Since Seabins are located in marinas with high pollution, sea life is minimal.
 Scientists have been working to engineer a bag material that efficiently captures even the smallest plastics from the sea.
 The team is continuously adapting to new methods to improve this material to continue to remove macro plastics, microfiber materials and oil and fuel pollutants from the oceans.